Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/advanced/distributed_communication.rst

 *******************

 The rank assigned to a process is a zero-based index in the range of *0, ..., world size - 1*, where *world size* is the total number of distributed processes.
-If you are using multi-GPU, think of the rank as the *GPU ID* or *GPU index*, although rank extends to distributed processing in general.
+If you are using multi-GPU, think of the rank as the *GPU ID* or *GPU index*, although rank generally extends to distributed processing.

 The rank is unique across all processes, regardless of how they are distributed across machines, and it is therefore also called **global rank**.
-We can also identify processes by their **local rank**, which is only unique among processes runing on the same machine, but is not unique globally across all machines.
+We can also identify processes by their **local rank**, which is unique among processes running on the same machine but is not unique globally across all machines.
-Finally, each process is associated with a **node rank** in the range *0, ..., num nodes - 1*, which identifies on which machine (node) the process is running on.
+Finally, each process is associated with a **node rank** in the range *0, ..., num nodes - 1*, which identifies which machine (node) the process is running on.

 .. figure:: https://pl-public-data.s3.amazonaws.com/assets_lightning/fabric_collectives_ranks.jpeg
    :alt: The different type of process ranks: Local, global, node.